 3. Escrow Fees – The escrow holder will require a fee that is usually split between the buyer and seller

-4. Seller sends item to Buyer – After being notified that the payment is in escrow, the seller ships the items to the buyer.
-A tracking number is supplied so the escrow service provide can verify the item has been shipped and the buyer receives it.
+4. Seller sends the item to Buyer – After being notified that the payment is in escrow, the seller ships the items to the buyer.
+A tracking number is supplied, so the escrow service provider can verify the item has been shipped, and the buyer receives it.

-5. Buyer receives item/s – The amount of time the buyer has to inspection the item will be outlined in the escrow agreement.
+5. Buyer receives item/s – The buyer’s amount of time to inspect the item will be outlined in the escrow agreement.

 6. Buyer accepts item – Buyer approves of the merchandise.